Skip to main content

 Appeal levels: Coverage determination / exception request, then plan-level redetermination, then external review (IRO for commercial; IRE / MAXIMUS for Medicare Part D).

-Timing: Standard exception requests: 72 hours commercial / 72 hours Part D. Expedited: 24 hours.
+Carrier timing: Standard exception requests: 72 hours commercial / 72 hours Part D. Expedited: 24 hours.
 Redetermination filing window: typically 60 days for Part D, 180 days for commercial.

 What we know about CVS Caremark: Caremark and the medical-benefit carrier (e.g. Aetna) maintain separate appeal records.
 We file in the correct lane from the start so the clock does not run on the wrong track.